radiantendeavors/trading/README.md

 options.
 It provides a framework for creating, testing, and using your own trading strategies.
 A couple sample strategies are provided.

+NOTE: This is a very early alpha stage program.
+It's functionality will change without notice.

 Installation and Usage
 ---------------------------